chrisly42/mc68000-asm-plugin/README.md

 ### V0.8 (unreleased)

+- New: Support for MC68020+ addressing modes!
+However, MC68020+ specific instructions have not been added yet.
 - Enhancement: Label documentation now also works for local labels and includes end-of-line comment for label, too.
 - Enhancement: Symbol definition documentation now also includes comments in the same way as the label documentation does.
 - New: Macro definition / invocation documentation provider that even tries to expand macros.